ocrmypdf/OCRmyPDF/docs/cookbook.rst

         - Enables lossless optimizations, such as transcoding images to more efficient formats.
 Also compress other uncompressed objects in the PDF and enables the more efficient "object streams" within the PDF.
+          (If ``--jbig2-lossy`` is issued, then lossy JBIG2 optimization is used.
+          The decision to use lossy JBIG2 is separate from standard optimization settings.)
     *   - ``--optimize 2``
         - All of the above, and enables lossy optimizations and color quantization.
     *   - ``--optimize 3``